Stephen Fridakis, Chief Information Security Officer, HBO

-The Media and broadcasting industry is transitioning to cloud architecture.
-Similar to other industries is lured by the cloud architecture’s flexibility and high availability.
+The media and broadcasting industry is transitioning to cloud architecture.
+Similar to other industries, it is lured by the cloud architecture’s flexibility and high availability.
 As a result of this adoption we also have to change technical operations to share operational and security responsibilities with the cloud provider.

 It is essential for our viewers to consume on any platform ranging from a phone to a computer to a game console or to a highly sophisticated home theatre.
 All of this can be achieved using IP routers who are designed to simply distribute data packets without worrying about the content or format of the data.
 The same IP switch can be used in principle for SD and 4K video, for uncompressed, as for compressed signals.